So, you've chosen to study at

 Rather more likely.
 It'll save you a mad rush in the morning, as well as a lot of huffing and tapping your foot outside the shower-room door.

 When it comes down to it, though, you're going to have to learn to adapt to other people; even if it's difficult.
 Every single one of you will have different attitudes and methods towards things like cleanliness, tidiness, peacefulness and so on.
 In the beginning, it all seems to have come from Chaos itself.
-But eventually, eventually, your routines will become almost second-nature and all of you will flow, relatively smoothly, around each other.
+But eventually,

 It'll just take a while to reach that idyllic moment.